ssopic/ssopic/README.md

 <img align="left" alt="GIF" src="https://i.imgur.com/6bJkPh0.gif" width="360px"/>

 - 🌱 I’m currently learning DL to graduate from ML <br>
+- 🎓 I hold degrees in Business Informatics, Marketing, and a General MBA <br>
+- 📊 Data visualization tools I excel in are not Excel. <br>
 - 🚀 I'm on a quest to discover the perfect cup of coffee, <br>
   and I won't stop until I find it. ☕ <br>
-- 🎓 I hold degrees in Business Informatics and Marketing <br>
-- 📊 Data visualization tools I excel in are not Excel. <br>
 - 🗺️ My dream project involves customer analysis <br>
 - 🏋️ I believe in maintaining a healthy work-life <br>
   balance by consuming copious amounts of coffee <br>